-- Next, how does our net working capital compare to our gross working capital?
+- Next, how does income compare to expenses?

 Track Key Balance Sheet Figures

-This dashboard’s information is crucial because it displays an easy, up-to-date visual reference for reviewing complex—and constantly changing—numbers.
-With this data, users can quickly analyze the company’s critical financial metrics and assess its long-term health.
+This dashboard’s information is crucial because it displays an easy, up-to-date visual reference for reviewing the complex—and constantly changing—numbers that business leaders analyze to ensure a company’s long-term financial health.